pushparajwastaken/to-do-list/README.md

 - **Simple UI**: Minimalist design for better user experience.
 - **Responsive Design**: Works seamlessly across different screen sizes and devices.

-## Demo

-You can try a live demo of the application [here](https://your-demo-link.com).
-*(Make sure to replace the link with the actual live demo link if you have one)*

 ## Installation